FPeT: Framework for designing piezoelectric transformer power supplies

 Dr Jonathan Davidson

 Jonathan Davidson studied both his MEng and PhD in the Department of Electronic and Electrial Engineering, graduating in 2010 and 2015 respectively.
 He was appointed lecturer in September 2015 as part of new team of academics to develop a degree in interdisciplinary engineering called MEng Engineering.
+He was made Senior Lecturer in 2022.
+He is currently Director of Education for Interdisciplinary Programmes in Engineering.

 Prof David Stone